 Today, more studies and reports are warning us from the reduction of natural resources and the spread of pollution as the consequence of our production and consumption patterns.

-As such, consumers have become more conscious about their health, social well-being, the vulnerability of our planet, and the consequence of their actions on the wellness of the next generations.
+As such, consumers have become more conscious of their health, social well-being, the vulnerability of our planet, and the consequence of their actions on the wellness of the next generations.

 Along with these changes, all industries have been affected by the initiatives of sustainable development and compelled to take action in this direction.